strongbox/strongbox-docs/How-To-Implement-A-Custom-Authenticator.md

 mvn clean package
 ```

-2. Transfer your `.jar` file to the `authentication-lib` directory under the `strongbox` home directory (once the strongbox distribution is ready).
+2. Transfer your `jar` file to the `authentication-lib` directory under the `strongbox` home directory (once the strongbox distribution is ready).

 # Final notes